MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 You can use those mappings as starting point to map the input data to your target model.

-> Note: nested XML files can generate a plethora of mapping files.
+> Note: nested XML files can generate a lot of mapping files.

 ---